Absolute continuity: Relation between the two notions of absolute continuity

 is an absolutely continuous real function.
-More generally, a function is locally (meaning on every bounded interval) absolutely continuous if and only if its distributional derivative is a measure that is absolutely continuous with respect to the Lebesgue measure.
+More generally, a function has a locally (meaning on every bounded interval) absolutely continuous representative almost everywhere if and only if its distributional derivative is a measure that is absolutely continuous with respect to the Lebesgue measure.

 If absolute continuity holds then the Radon–Nikodym derivative of μ is equal almost everywhere to the derivative of F.

 More generally, the measure μ is assumed to be locally finite (rather than finite) and F(x) is defined as μ((0,x]) for x > 0, 0 for x = 0, and −μ((x,0]) for x < 0.
 In this case μ is the Lebesgue–Stieltjes measure generated by F. The relation between the two notions of absolute continuity still holds.